-- Council objectives are being achieved;
+- · Council objectives are being achieved;

-- Economic and efficient use of resources;
+- Economic and efficient use of resources:

 - Compliance with policies, procedures, laws and regulations;

 - The safeguarding of Council assets; and

 - The integrity and reliability of information and data.

-The Head of Internal Audit - Is responsible for reviewing and reporting on the adequacy of the organisation's control and governance environment, with a responsibility direct to the Audit and Governance Committee, including the arrangements for achieving value for money in accordance with CIPFA's 'The Role of the Head of Internal Audit in Public Service Organisations', At Ipswich Borough Council this role reports to the Head of People and Governance as well as the Chief Executive when necessary, with free and open access across the entire executive and non-executive positions.
+The Head of Internal Audit - Is responsible for reviewing and reporting on the adequacy of the organisation's control and governance environment, with a responsibility direct to the Audit and Governance Committee, including the arrangements for achieving value for money in accordance with CIPFA's 'The Role of the Head of Internal Audit in Public Service Organisations', At Ipswich Borough Council this role reports to the Head of Governance as well as the Chief Executive when necessary, with free and open access across the entire executive and non-executive positions.
 The Head of Internal Audit and Audit Manager at Ipswich Borough Council are shared with East Suffolk Council via the contracted Audit Partnership arrangements.

 The Head of Internal Audit Annual Opinion - Based on the work undertaken by Internal Audit Services throughout the year, in conjunction with previous years' work, current risk assessments, and the Heads of Service Assurance Statements, the Head of Internal Audit is able to place reasonable assurance on the systems of internal control in place.
-One area from the 17/18 opinion where governance and control improvements remain are in the area of Asset Management.
-However, the area of concern regarding procurement is no longer a concern to the Head of Internal Audit.
-Improvements are being actively addressed in relation to Asset Management and this is captured within this statement under significant governance issues - improvement plan.

 External Audit - The Council's auditors, Ernst & Young LLP (EY), independently audit the Council and provide an opinion on the truth and fairness of the financial statements, the Council's use of resources and provide a value for money judgement.
 In reaching an opinion EY take account of statutory requirements, national standards, their own audit work and the reports of Internal Audit.
-The Council aims to achieve an unqualified audit opinion for the financial year 2018-19 and will respond to any improvements suggested by our Auditors.
+The Council aims to achieve an unqualified audit opinion for the financial year 2019/20 and will respond to any improvements suggested by our Auditors.

 Whistleblowing - A 'Whistleblowing' Policy is in place.
-The Head of Internal Audit is responsible for the policy and has oversight of the procedures and investigations; including reporting formally upon the status of any

-Whistleblowing cases to the Audit and Governance Committee.
-No Whistleblowing cases were reported to the Head of Internal Audit in 2018-19.
+The Head of Internal Audit is responsible for the policy and has oversight of the procedures and investigations; including reporting formally upon the status of any Whistleblowing cases to the Audit and Governance Committee.
+No Whistleblowing cases were reported to the Head of Internal Audit in 2019/20.